jon-xu/scSplit/README.md

    d) Below files will be generated:

-      "scSplit_result.csv": barcodes assigned to each of the N+1 states (N specified samples and 1 doublet state) "scSplit_dist_variants.txt": the distinguishing variants that can be used to genotype and assign sample to clusters "scSplit_dist_matrix.csv": the ALT allele Presence/Absence (P/A) matrix on distinguishing variants for all samples as a reference in assigning sample to clusters
+      "scSplit_result.csv": barcodes assigned to each of the N+1 states (N singlets and 1 doublet state) "scSplit_dist_variants.txt": the distinguishing variants that can be used to genotype and assign sample to clusters "scSplit_dist_matrix.csv": the ALT allele Presence/Absence (P/A) matrix on distinguishing variants for all samples as a reference in assigning sample to clusters
       "scSplit_PA_matrix.csv": the full ALT allele Presence/Absence (P/A) matrix for all samples